francohorita/tusplatos/README.md

-# tusplatos - HTML Basic Project
+# tusplatos - Responsive basic HTML & Sass project

 **tusplatos** is a simple basic HTML project with a **JQuery lightbox** plugin for educational purposes only.